telerik/ajax-docs/general-information/get-client-side-reference.md

 # Get Client-side Reference to a Control Object

-This article shows how to get a client-side reference to a **Telerik® UI for ASP.NET Ajax** control and use its client-side API.
+This article shows how to get a client-side reference to a **Telerik® UI for ASP.NET AJAX** control and use its client-side API.

 You can quickly navigate through the sections from here:
 * [Using the MS AJAX Approach](#using-the-ms-ajax-approach)